Gap Insurance in Texas: Is It Worth It?

 • Can you cancel your gap insurance at any time?

 Yes.
 You can cancel gap insurance at any time, according to the Consumer Financial Protection Bureau.
-But if your lender requires you to have gap insurance, you need to check your contract to find out if you can cancel your coverage.
+But if your lender or leasing company requires you to have gap insurance, you need to check your contract to find out if you can cancel your coverage.

 • Does gap insurance pay off a loan?